Gertrude Stanton: Early life and education

 Ella Gertrude Smith was born in Lime Springs, Iowa.
 Her parents were John Taylor Smith and Lucy Olmstead Smith.
 Gertrude had two sisters.

 She studied at Northern Illinois College of Otology and Ophthalmology in Chicago, graduating in 1893, and earned a Bachelor's Degree in 1894, under Dr. Earl J. Brown of Chicago.
 She also took special courses from Prof. Rogers and studied under the direction of Dr. Charles Sheard.

 Career

 She practised in small Minnesota towns for ten years and in 1903, established her offices with Dayton's, of Minneapolis, where she remained for twenty years.
 Stanton later moved her offices to a new location where she employed her daughter, Dr. Sadie Amesbury Betzer, to manage the first woman-owned optometry practice in the U.S.

 During World War I, Stanton won recognition from the government for testing eyes of the soldiers.

+In 1923, in Minneapolis, she removed her office from Dayton's to the 301 Wilmac building.

 Stanton served as the President of the Alumni Association of the Northern Illinois College.
 She was a charter member and first president of the Woman's Rotary Club, Minneapolis; and vice president of the National Association of Optometrists (1919-1920).
 She was a member of the Order of the Eastern Star, Business and Professional Women's club; and president of the Zuhrah Ladies Madrigal Club (1930).